yokawasa/fluent-plugin-azure-loganalytics/docs/install-tdagent-and-the-plugin-on-rhel.md

-# How to install td-agent and luent-plugin-azure-loganalytics plugin on RHEL
+# How to install td-agent and fluent-plugin-azure-loganalytics plugin on RHEL

 This is a quick installation procedure of td-agent and the custom plugin (fluent-plugin-azure-loganalytics) on Red Hat Enterprise Linux (7.4)